 Sailing or cruising in the waters around Skye is one of the best ways to experience and enjoy all that this area has to offer.
-It allows you to explore at leisure and to feel quite at one with nature and the peace and tranquility that can be found on the water.
-By comparison to other more famous overseas cruising areas, or even those to be found further south on the Scottish West coast, the greater area of Skye, Lochalsh and Wester Ross is still relatively unexplored by many sailors and cruisers.
-This means quiet anchorages to yourselves with no vying for space or racing to find that perfect spot to drop the hook.
+It allows you to explore at leisure and to feel quite at one with nature and the peace and tranquillity that can be found on the water.
+By comparison to other more famous overseas cruising areas, or even those to be found further south on the Scottish West Coast, the greater area of Skye, Lochalsh and Wester Ross is still relatively unexplored by many sailors and cruisers.
+This means quiet anchorages to yourself with no vying for space or racing to find that perfect spot to drop the hook.

 There are enough anchorages and harbours to allow you to step ashore and explore some of Skye's main attractions such as the rock formations of the Quirang, the history of Dunvegan Castle or the commercial hub of Portree.
 Some of these can be directly accessed from an anchorage or harbour or you might want to combine your sea cruise with a little land cruise into the interior of the Misty Isle.
 There are plenty of operators to chose from ( as well as public transport) and because of Skye's size you can easily take a day ashore and be back in the peace of your chosen anchorage that evening.

 Red Moon Cruises has been operating from the Kyle of Lochalsh around Skye for the last three years and here they give some insights into their favourite anchorages around Skye and her environs.

 West & North Skye